Yes, this is a recipe!

 - ½ tsp freshly ground black pepper (6-7 grinds)

 - 1 whole rotisserie chicken, skin removed, chopped into bite sized pieces.
-I often use chicken breast or thighs that I cook myself instead of the rotisserie bird.
+Or chicken breast or thighs that are already cooked

 - ⅔ cup 10% cream (or 5% if you're trying to cut calories!)